anshulkhandekar/CRASHCourse/COMPONENT_DIAGRAM.md

 ---

-This architecture provides a clear separation of concerns, efficient data flow, and optimal rendering performance for the AggieFlow map visualization.
+This architecture provides a clear separation of concerns, efficient data flow, and optimal rendering performance for the Reveille's Radar map visualization.